siobahnschuck/sketch-n-guess/README.md

 ***
 ### ***Description***
-Sketch-N-Guess is an browser based, two player game inspired by Pictionary.
-Each player has a turn drawing a representation of a random word to the best of their ability and then try to guess what it is their opponent has drawn.
+Sketch-N-Guess is an browser based, two player game inspired by the classic board game, Pictionary.
+Each player has a turn drawing a representation of a random word to the best of their ability and then tries to guess what it is their opponent has drawn before the timer runs out.

 ***
 ### ***Technologies***
 * HTML
 * CSS
 * JavaScript
-  * Webster's Dictionary API
+  * Vanilla-picker API

 ***